Islampur Upazila: Administration

 Islampur was formed as a thana in 1914 and was turned into an upazila in 1983.

 Islampur Upazila is divided into Islampur Municipality and 12 union councils: Belghacha, Char Gualini, Char Putimari, Chinaduli, Gaibandha, Gualerchar, Islampur, Kulkandi, Noarpara, Palabandha, Partharshi, and Shapdari.
 The union parishads are subdivided into 58 mauzas and 130 villages.

 Economy

 The reputation of Islampur's copper and wrought metal industry was spread across the country and abroad.
 The workers here were skilled in the preparation of various shapes and natures of bronze plates, bowls, glasses, cups, drinking bowls, surmadanis, atardanis, lamps, censers, khat-palanka khuras, pitchers, jugs, bronze bells, knife-sword butts, etc. There is a legend in this regard that even an ant could not climb over the edge of the glass for the sweet food in Islampuri smooth glass.
 Apart from this, Islampur's big eggplant and sugarcane molasses are famous all over the country.

 Facilities

-Islampur has four orphanages; Ashraful Uloom Madrasa Orphanage, Dariabad Shishu Sadan Orphanage, Sirajabad Farazipara Orphanage and Mohammadpur Womens Hefzkhana Orphanage.
+Islampur has four orphanages: Ashraful Uloom Madrasa Orphanage, Dariabad Shishu Sadan Orphanage, Sirajabad Farazipara Orphanage and Mohammadpur Women's Hefzkhana Orphanage.